 After the self study is complete and approved, the Chair of the Department/Program should compile a list of names AND email and phone contact information of potential reviewers from different campuses.
 Keep in mind that both reviewers should not come from the same campus and that it is recommended that at least one reviewer comes from another CSU campus.
 Then the list must be approved by the Dean of the College.
 Once it is approved, the Chair/Coordinator sends it to the Office of Assessment and Program Review.
 The names may be ranked in order of preference.
 If there are any dates that should NOT be scheduled for the visit of the external reviewers (such as conference dates when several faculty will be gone), include those dates with the list.
 The Office will then make the offers to potential individuals and will schedule two reviewers who are available on two consecutive days when the Department can host the review.
 External review visits last about a day and a half, ending with a one-hour Exit Meeting on the second day.
 The Office of Assessment and Program Review is responsible for scheduling all non-department meetings (including those with the Vice Provost, Dean, Associate Dean, and Associate Vice Presidents of Undergraduate and Graduate Studies) and the exit meeting.
 The Office is also responsible for providing reviewers with travel arrangement information and supplying parking passes for their visit.
 The Chair or Coordinator is responsible for scheduling all other meetings with external reviewers, and is also responsible for hosting the reviewers, including possibly providing an escort around campus.
 (See example schedule (.xls) on the website).
-External reviewers provide recommendations and commendations at the Program Review Exit Meeting and then write a report based upon approved report guidelines up to three weeks after the visit.
+External reviewers provide recommendations and commendations at the Program Review Exit Meeting and then write a report based upon approved report guidelines (see External Reviewer Report Template) up to three weeks after the visit.
 The Office only reimburses expenses incurred by the external reviewers such as individual meals or travel arrangements, but does not reimburse expenses incurred by the Department or Program such as faculty meals with the external reviewers.
-(See Section 7: External Review (.doc) on the Policies and Procedures document on the website).

 What is an MOU and what happens at the MOU Meeting?
 (Step 4)